-In December 2012, the Company purchased at cost the nanomedicines research and cGMP production facility that was designed and built by Dr. Diwan, its co-founder, who had used his personal funds and his privately raised financing.
+In December 2014, the Company purchased at cost the nanomedicines research and cGMP production facility that was designed and built by Dr. Diwan, its co-founder, who had used his personal funds and his privately raised financing.
 With this purchase, the Company became a unique company in the industry with its own cGMP manufacturing capability, and end-to-end discovery-to-drug-product drug development capability that is rare in the biopharma industry.

 Since then, the Company has focused on drug programs that it believes it can execute on with the limited financing that it believes it can bring in to support the projects.
 Thus the Company decided to focus on the HerpeCideTM program.
 In particular, the Company decided to develop dermal topical treatments (skin creams) for HSV-1 and HSV-2.
-When the Company's internal research showed that, surprisingly, the same drug candidates were effective against the VZV virus in cell culture, the Company extended the HerpeCide program to include VZV studies.
+When the Company's internal research showed that, surprisingly, the same drug candidates were effective against VZV (the Varicella-Zoster virus) in cell culture, the Company extended the HerpeCide program to include VZV studies.
 VZV is the cause of shingles and chickenpox.
 Further, the Company has also demonstrated that some of these drug candidates were effective in viral-ARN ("Acute Retinal Necrosis") in an animal model.
 Thus the Company has three immediate drug programs, namely dermal topical treatments for HSV-1, HSV-2 and VZV, and two additional drug programs, namely eye drops for treatment of Herpes Keratitis (an infection of the external eye), and intra-vitreal injection for the treatment of vARN, in the HerpeCide program alone.

 The Company is in the process of writing and completing its first IND ("Investigational New Drug") application to the US FDA.
-This application is for the use of the NV-HHV-101 skin cream for the treatment of shingles rash, caused by VZV (varicella-zoster virus).
-The IND-enabling and required pre-clinical studies have been completed, and draft reports of almost all of the analyses of the samples resulting from these studies are being circulated between parties involved for completion.
-The Company cannot project an exact date for filing an IND because of its dependence on a number of external collaborators and consultants.
+This application covers the indication of the Company's drug, namely, NV-HHV-101 skin cream for the treatment of shingles rash, caused by VZV (varicella-zoster virus).
+The IND-enabling and required pre-clinical studies have been completed, and reports of almost all of the analyses of the samples resulting from these studies are being circulated between parties involved for completion.
+The Company cannot project an exact date for filing an IND because of its dependence on a number of external collaborators and consultants, and the effects of recent COVID-19 restrictions.

-The Company anticipates that, as the NV-HHV-101 Shingles indication goes into human clinical testing, we would develop clinical candidates for topical treatment of HSV-1 "cold sores" and HSV-2 "genital ulcers".
-Additional indications for these drug candidates or their derivatives as needed for different routes of administration and other considerations, are expected to expand the pipeline wider in the near future.
-As these programs mature, the Company intends to re-engage its FluCide and HIVCide programs.
+The Company anticipates that, as the NV-HHV-101 drug (skin cream) for Shingles indication goes into human clinical testing, we would develop clinical candidates for topical treatment of HSV-1 "cold sores" and HSV-2 "genital ulcers".
+Additional indications for these drug candidates or their derivatives as needed for different routes of administration and other considerations are expected to expand the pipeline wider in the near future.
+As these programs mature, the Company intends to re-engage its FluCideTM and HIVCideTM programs.

 The market size for HerpeCide programs is in several tens of billions of dollars because neither cures nor very effective treatments are available.
 Approved treatments have limited effectiveness, demonstrating a significant unmet medical need.
-The market size for Influenza drugs is estimated to be in tens of billions of dollars
+The market size for Influenza drugs is estimated to be in tens of billions of dollars.